lsst-tstn/tstn-019/argocd.rst

     durabilityServiceTracingVerbosity: FINER
     durabilityServiceTracingLogfile: stdout

 The list of namespaces *MUST* contain at least the same namespaces as ``cluster-config``.
 The `networkInterface` is the name specified by the ``multus`` CNI and is the same for all sites that we currently deploy to.
 The rest of the configuration is meant for handling setup, services and features related to the shared memory configuration.
 If you want to adjust configuration parameters for testing without effecting other sites, a site specific configuration file can be used.

 OSPL Daemon Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-The OSPL daemon configuration has a global ``values.yaml`` file that sets the
-namespace, OSPL log files and OSPL version for all sites.
+The OSPL daemon configuration has a global ``values.yaml`` file that sets the namespace, OSPL log files and OSPL version for all sites.
 All other configuration should be handled in a site YAML configuration file.
-The configuration from the ``values-summit.yaml`` configuration file is shown below.
+The an example configuration for the summit is shown below.

 ::